 Along the way, Baker played with some of the most legendary names in the league.
-As part of Major League Baseball’s celebration of “Black History Month” this February, Baker credits home run hitting champion Hank Aaron for helping him excel in the pro ranks.
+As part of Major League Baseball’s celebration of “Black History Month” in 2016, Baker credits home run champion Hank Aaron for helping him excel in the pro ranks.
 Despite the enormous pressure of chasing Babe Ruth’s home run record in 1975, Aaron demonstrated extraordinary professionalism and grace under pressure.
-The experience was not lost on Baker or Aaron.
-He was in the on-deck circle when Aaron hit his record-breaking 715 career home run.
+That experience was not lost on Baker or Aaron.
+He was in the on-deck circle when Aaron hit his record-breaking 715th career home run.

 “The year that I went through chasing the record I think really helped him to get to where he is today,” Aaron said.